leandrolid/leandrolid/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Leandro%20Liduvino-6633cc?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/leandrolid/)](https://www.linkedin.com/in/leandrolid/)

-Student at @Trybe
+### Student at @Trybe

 - 🌱: I’m currently learning SQL
 - 🙂: Pronouns: ele/dele

+Enthusiast of web development, front-end and back-end.

+But to be truthful, developing responsives and plesant interfaces is what I'm passionate about.
-#### I'm a great advocate of technology as a tool for transformation.
-And if I can make an impact on people using this power, I will be there.
+I'm a great advocate of technology as a tool for transformation.
+And if I can make a difference for people using this power, I will be there.

 <div style="display: inline_block"><br>
    <a href="https://github.com/leandrolid">